Brynn's early life was magical, but her love of adventure and the unknown soon took her down darker paths. Destination: Enlightenment.

 La Santa Muerte (La Santisima Muerte)

 If you have an aversion to Christianity, or more specifically, Catholicism, then La Santa Muerte is not right for you.
-Although it has been banned by the Catholic church for being a cult, its rituals and prayers are very similar to Catholic ritual and uses much of the same imagery on its altars.
+Although it has been banned by the Catholic church for being a cult, its rituals and prayers are very similar to Catholic rituals and it uses much of the same imagery on its altars.

 Make no mistake: although La Santa Muerte is based on Catholicism, it does not seek the same results.
 In Catholicism, you are seeking eternal salvation.
 When you pray to La Santisima Muerte, you are asking her to perform an earthly favor on your behalf, and she expects a favor back from you.
 If you fail to return her kindness, she will take away the favor she gave you.
 You may ask her to perform any favor.
 Just killed someone?
 Ask her to protect you.
 Need help smuggling drugs?
 Ask her to protect you.
 The only catch is that you must give Santisimo Muerte what you promised her after she has granted your wish.

-La Santa Muerte is also a jealous Goddess; she does not tolerate worship of any other female Goddess.
-She is fine with you worshipping other Gods, but stay far away from any other female deity.
+La Santa Muerte is also a jealous Goddess; she does not tolerate the worship of any other female Goddess.
+She is fine with you worshipping other gods, but stay far away from any other female deity.
 Remember, she sees and hears all from the darkness.
 So if you routinely worship another Goddess (think: Wicca), La Santisima Muerte is not right for you.

 Voodoo imagery implies that it is rooted in Christianity, but nothing could be further from the truth.